taojinllnl/Phasefield_L-BFGS_monolithic_solver/README.md

 </p>

 ### Phase-field model adopted in this work
+**Note: the phase-field degradation funciton and geometric function can adopt various forms, depending on the choice of the phase-field model, such as AT-2, AT-1, AT-1 cohesive, and phase-field cohesive zone model (PFCZM).**

 The phase-field fracture approach aims to minimize the following energy functional:
 <p align="center">
 <img src="./doc/eq1.png" width="450">